-"I have more than once, at different times, subjected your Light Brown Oil to chemical analysis-and this unknown to yourself-and I have always found it to be free from all impurity, and rich in the constituents of bile.
-So great is my confidence in the article, that I usually perscribe it in preference to any other, in order to make sure of obtaining the remedy in its purest and best condition."
+"I have more than once, at different times, subjected your Light Brown Oil to chemical analysis-and this unknown to yourself-and I have always found it to be free from all im-purity, and rich in the constituents of bile.
+So great is my confidence in the article, that I usually perscribe it in pre-ference to any other, in order to make sure of obtaining the monomer in the unwast and heat condition "

-Sold in bottles, labelled with Dr. de Jongh's stamp and signature, without which none are denuine, by ANSAR, HARFORD, and CO., 77, STRAND, London, Dr. de Jongh's sole accredited Consignees and Agents for the United Kingdom and the British Possessions.
+forence to any other, in order to make sure of obtaining the remedy in its purest and best condition."
+Sold in bottles, labelled with Dr. de Jongh's stamp and signature, WITHOUT WHICH NONE ARE GENUINE, by ANSAR, HARFORD, and CO., 77, STRAND, London, Dr. de Jongh's sole accredited Consignees and Agents for the United Kingdom and the British Possessions.
 May be obtained, in the country, from respectable Chemists and Vendors of Medicine.
-Should any difficulty be experienced in procuring the Oil, Messrs.
-Ansar, Itanford, and Co. will ferward four half-pint bottles to any part of England, Carriage Paid, on receipt of a remittance of ten shillings.
+Should any difficulty be ex-perienced in precuring the Oil, Messrs.
+ANSAR, HARVORD, and Co. will forward four half-pint bottles to any part of England, CARRIAGE PAID, on receipt of a remittance of ten shillings.

 ton shillings.
 Half-pints (10 ounces), 2s.
 6d.; Pints (20 ounces),4s.
-9d.,

-Quarts (40 ounces), 9s.
+9d., Quarts (40 ounces), 9s.
 IMPERIAL MEASURE.

-FITCH AND SUN'S

-CELEBRATED BREAKFAST BACON,

-8d. per lb.,
+FITCH AND SON'S CELEBRATED BREAKFAST BACON, 8d. per lb.,

-Now for 15 Years before the Public, and still retaining its deserved pre-eminence, is GURED and SMOKED at CALNE, in WILTSHIRE, a district abounding in dairy farms, and offering peculiar facilities for the breed and offering of Hore.
+Now for 15 Years before the Public, and still retaining its deserved pro-eminence, is CURED and SMOKED at OALNE, in WILTSHIRE, a district abounding in dairy farms, and offering peculiar facilities for the breed and fattening of Hogs.
+It is SUPERIOR to all OTHER KINDS for its AGREE-ABLY STIMULATING FLAVOUR, and its freedom from saltness; while it is a most excellent stomachic, and adapted for the most delicate constitution.

-fattening of Hogs.

-It is SUPERIOR to all OTHER KINDS for its AGRHE-ABLY STIMULATING FLAVOUR, and its freedom from seltness; while it is a most excellent stomachic, and adapted for the most delicate constitution.

-The price is 8d. per lb. by the half side of 30lbs.
+saltness; while it is a most excellent stomachic, and adapted for the most delicate constitution.
+The price is 8d, per lb. by the half side of 30lbs.
 A middle piece of 12lbs.
 9d. per lb.

-WILTSHIRE CHAPS, cured at Calne.
+WILTSHIRE OHAPS, cured at Calne.
 OX TONGUES, cured upon the Premises.
 YORK, SOMERSET, and BRUNSWICK HAMS.
 STRASBURG BACON.

-CHEDDAR CHEESE, of extraordinary richness and fine flavour are all worthy of notice for their surpassing quality flavour, are all worthy of notice for their surpassing quality and moderate price.
+CHEDDAR OHEESE, of extraordinary richness and fine flavour, are all worthy of notice for their surpassing quality and moderate price.
 A remittance is requested from correspondents unknown

-to the Firm.
+A remittance is requested from correspondents unknown to the Firm.

 Deliveries free to all the London Railway Termini Daily.
+FITCH AND SON'S ECONOMICAL